mostafab/neg5.stats.api/README.md

 [<img src="https://img.shields.io/travis/playframework/play-java-starter-example.svg"/>](https://travis-ci.org/playframework/play-java-starter-example)

-# play-java-starter-example
+# Quiz Bowl stats calculator

-This is a starter application that shows how Play works.
+This is an application built off of play framework.
 Please see the documentation at https://www.playframework.com/documentation/latest/Home for more details.

 ## Running